Top Tips for Marketing Your Small Business on Instagram

 Fill out all information on your profile including your bio, name, location, website, and more.
 This information will ensure that when potential customers come to your profile, they’ll be able to get in contact with your brand easily and won’t be turned away due to the lack of information.

-When you’re starting off with your profile, it may seem like a large quantity of posts may be superior to the quality of your photos.
+When you’re starting off with your profile, it may seem like a large number of posts may be superior to the quality of your photos.
 That’s not the case.
 It’s better to have five high-quality images that reflect your business accurately than 15 low-quality blurry images put up just to fill your feed.
+And that’s why, you should edit your images by leveraging the power of Instagram’s tools before sharing them with your audience

 You’ll want to ensure that you vary the types of posts that you’re publishing.
 Posting similar pictures of your product or service over and over again isn’t exciting and will likely lead to your followers unfollowing your profile.
-Mix in quotes, user-generated posts, product pictures, and more.
-The more variety you have the better.
+Mixing in quotes, user-generated posts, product pictures, and adding more variety is the best way to ensure the growth of your Instagram profile.
+You can use various Instagram post templates to create unique and new posts to keep your profile fresh and also attract more Instagram followers.

 Avoid using stock photos at all costs.
 Although they are high-quality images, they’ll give an inauthentic image for your brand and will weaken consumer trust in the content you’re promoting.
 Encouraging your followers to send in pictures they’ve taken with their cameras of your product or them experiencing your service is an easy way to collect images without incurring additional costs.
-If you want your photos to have a creative flair and not just be your average photo, consider posting an animated GIF or video onto your feed.
+For example, When you promote products like “Bobbleheads“, your customer will most likely want to share their “before and after” shots.
+If you want your photos to have a creative flair and not just be your average photo, consider posting an animated GIF or creating a video for your Instagram feed using an Instagram video editing tool.

 Remember, quality is always greater than quantity.